pip-services/pip-services-docs/content/en/golang/commons/convert/boolean_converter.md

 #### ToNullableBoolean
-Converts value into boolean or returns null when conversion is not possible.
+Converts value into boolean or returns nil when conversion is not possible.

 > ToNullableBoolean(value interface{}) *bool

 - **value**: interface{} - the value to convert.
-- **returns**: *bool - boolean value or null when convertion is not supported.
+- **returns**: *bool - boolean value or nil when convertion is not supported.

 ### Examples